LLNL/merlin/README.md

     $ merlin run-workers workflows/feature_demo/feature_demo.yaml

-For more information, try:
+## Documentation
+[**Full documentation**](http://merlin.readthedocs.io/) is available, or
+run:

     $ merlin --help

-...or add `--help` to the end of any sub-command you want to learn more about.
+(or add `--help` to the end of any sub-command you want to learn more about.)

-## Documentation
-[**Full documentation**](http://merlin.readthedocs.io/) is available, or run `merlin --help`.

 ## Code of Conduct
 Please note that Merlin has a
 [**Code of Conduct**](.github/CODE_OF_CONDUCT.md).
 By participating in the Merlin community, you agree to abide by its rules.

 ## License
 Merlin is distributed under the terms of the [MIT LICENSE](https://github.com/LLNL/merlin/blob/master/LICENSE).